A range of Frequently Asked Questions about Medical Appraisal.

 The appraisal meeting should be held at a mutually pre-agreed location, whether in-person or remotely via online tools.

-For all interviews, it is important that you have somewhere to meet where you can be sure of privacy and no interruptions for the duration of the meeting.
+For all appraisals, it is important that you have somewhere to meet where you can be sure of privacy and no interruptions for the duration of the meeting.
 It can be helpful to have access to a computer to finalise the forms at the end of the meeting.

 Your appraiser should agree an agenda with you, between receiving your appraisal documentation and the agreed appraisal date.